-If nothing strikes your fancy, though, the easiest thing to do with leftover chili is to simply freeze it to enjoy on another day.
-Chili will keep well in the freezer for several months if you use freezer-safe zip-top bags and squeeze out as much air as possible before sealing.
+If you are not going to use the leftover chili right away, simply freeze it to enjoy later on.
+Chili will keep frozen for several months if you use freezer-safe zip-top bags and squeeze out as much air as possible before sealing.

 If you have fresh bell peppers, this is an easy dinner: Combine your leftover chili with some leftover rice, add a bit of cheese (or a bit of salsa, if you have some leftover as well) and stuff the mixture inside a bell pepper.
 Bake the peppers until they're a little soft and the cheese is bubbling.
 If you want to increase the protein content, use cooked quinoa instead of rice.

 Whether you're getting ready to tailgate for the big game or you just want a filling snack for the afternoon, chili cheese dip is the way to go.
 Simply mix up your leftovers with cream cheese, salsa, and freshly grated cheddar cheese.
-Serve it with tortilla chips and freshly cut veggies to appeal to a wide variety of people.
+Bake for 20 minutes until bubbly and serve it with tortilla chips and freshly cut veggies.

 While you could make up a taco salad by browning some ground beef with taco seasoning, you can also make things easier on yourself by using leftover chili as a topping.

 Heat up the chili, and then use about a cup of it as a topping for your choice of greens, whether it's romaine, spinach, or spring mix.
-Ramp up the flavor by crushing up tortilla chips to add to the salad, sprinkling cheddar cheese over the chili, or adding corn and fresh bell peppers.
-If you have premade taco shell bowls, those provide a solid base for the salad.
-Don't forget the guacamole and sour cream.
+Ramp up the texture and flavor by topping with crushed tortilla chips, sprinkling cheddar cheese over the chili, or adding corn and fresh bell peppers.
+If you have pre-made taco shell bowls, those provide the perfect solid base for this salad.
+And don't forget the guacamole and sour cream!

 06 of 06